 Laser energy for a strengthened immune system and better wound healing

-Laser light has been used successfully in medicine for many years.
-The effect of low-level laser therapy (LLLT) has been researched in great detail through numerous scientific studies and there is clear evidence of efficacy for many diseases.
+Laser light has been successfully used in medicine for many years.
+The effect of low-level laser therapy (LLLT) has been researched very thoroughly in numerous scientific studies and there is clear evidence of its effectiveness for many diseases.

 LLLT is a so-called regulation therapy.
 With the help of the laser, electromagnetic energy is brought to the place to be treated.
 There it is converted into biochemical energy and thus influences or regulates the cell metabolism.